DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - Blood Magic
 - more bookmark dates

-## Special Credit
+## Special Credits
 Rinbro for the japanese coat of arms, with the authorization of the [Shogunate](https://steamcommunity.com/sharedfiles/filedetails/?id=2253278582) mod's lead dev FUN.
-Kefir for the Japanese-style buildings & unit models
+Kefir for the Japanese-style & Chinese-style buildings, and Japanese-style unit models